CTZxVULKAN/dots/kitty/README.md

 >* Ctrl+Shift+Backspace : *Restore original font size*

 <br>
 Thats it if you need any more help visit the official kitty website.
-Their documentaion is good and they also offer a sample config.
+They offer a sample config which might help you.

 >* [kitty website](https://sw.kovidgoyal.net/kitty/)